Abernaughty/git-maber/memory-bank/productContext.md

 - Improved error handling and browser compatibility
 - SSR compatibility checks
 - Project images added to the static directory
+- Design tokens system for consistent styling
+- Component library with reusable UI components
+  - Button component with variants, sizes, and states
+  - Card component with various styling options
+- Comprehensive test coverage for components
+- Accessibility improvements for all components

 This implementation maintains the core user experience while setting the stage for the more advanced features planned for future development.
+The addition of a design system and component library provides a solid foundation for consistent UI development and will accelerate the implementation of future features.

 ## How It Should Work